 Leading a program abroad is both a challenging and rewarding experience!
-Successful international short-term programs are a result of a collaborative effort between the program leader, International Programs & Services (IPS), collegiate units, and departments.
-We find that students choose short-term programs as a way to incorporate study abroad without altering academic, professional, and personal responsibilities during their college career.
+Successful international faculty-led programs are a result of a collaborative effort between the program leader, International Programs & Services (IPS), collegiate units, and departments.
+We find that students choose faculty-led programs as a way to incorporate study abroad without altering academic, professional, and personal responsibilities during their college career.

 Our staff will support you in planning a faculty-led program abroad:

 - Selecting a provider/partner for on-site services

 - Budgeting & setting the program fee

 - Marketing (web, digital, & print)

 - Student orientation topics, resources, & support